Surgeon

 Surgeons usually specialise in one of the following ten main areas:

-- cardiothoracic - dealing with surgical treatments inside the chest, generally addressing conditions of the heart and lungs
+- cardiothoracic surgery - focusing on surgical treatments inside the chest, particularly the heart and lungs

-- general - a range of knowledge and skills is required to deal with all kinds of surgical emergencies, with an emphasis on acute abdominal problems including the stomach, small bowel, colon, liver and pancreas
+- general surgery - covering a broad range of surgical emergencies, with an emphasis on acute abdominal problems involving the stomach, bowel, colon, liver and pancreas

-- oral and maxillofacial - deals with the diagnosis and surgical treatment of patients with diseases affecting the mouth, jaw, face and neck
+- oral and maxillofacial surgery - treating diseases and injuries affecting the mouth, jaw, face and neck

-- paediatric - dealing with surgery of premature and unborn babies, children and young adults up to the age of 19
+- paediatric surgery - providing surgical care for premature and unborn babies, children and young adults up to the age of 19

-- plastic - plastic surgeons deal with surgical restoration, reconstruction or alteration of the human body.
+- plastic surgery - dealing with surgical restoration, reconstruction or alteration of the human body.
 This includes cosmetic or aesthetic surgery and the treatment of burns

-- trauma and orthopaedic - these surgeons use surgical treatments to treat a range of conditions of the musculoskeletal system and supporting structures such as ligaments, tendons, muscles and nerves
+- trauma and orthopaedic surgery - treating conditions of the musculoskeletal system (bones, joints and muscles), as well as related ligaments, tendons, nerves and soft tissue

-- urology - urologists fix problems of the female urinary system and the male genitourinary tract.
-They diagnose and treat disorders of the kidneys, ureters and bladder using surgical techniques
+- urology - fixing problems of the female urinary system and the male genitourinary tract, including the kidneys, ureter, bladder and prostate

-- vascular - vascular surgeons concentrate on the diagnosis and surgical treatment of conditions affecting the circulation, including disease of the arteries, veins and lymphatic vessels.
+- vascular surgery - concentrating on conditions affecting circulation, including disease of the arteries, veins and lymphatic vessels.

 For more information, see the Royal College of Surgeons of England Surgical Specialties Overview.